SONGS IN THE NIGHT

 100 PERSONAL WORDS:

-Four years ago Norma-Jean and I received a call from Myles Neilson, our 5-year-old Great-grandson (now 9 years old) with a question for his Great-grandpa.
+A few years ago Norma-Jean and I received a call from Myles Neilson, our 5-year-old Great-grandson, with a question for his Great-grandpa.
 It was such an important question that I asked my fellow bloggers at the time for suggestions in how to answer him.
 These are the events surrounding that phone call…

 Myles said on the phone, “I’ve had a very serious talk with my Mom [Sheryl] and it’s important.”
 At that point Sheryl picked up the phone and said they would like to come over to our apartment.
 They arrived around 5 p.m. in time for dinner, and I heard the story.
 Myles had asked his Mom why he did so many bad things, and even though he tried to be good, it didn’t work.
 Sheryl asked Myles if he had ever asked Jesus to come and live in his heart.
 He said, “No, and I’d like to do that.”
 They prayed together and Myles received Jesus.
 He had a question for me.
 He asked his Great-grandpa (and he waited until I could write his question down), “When I pray at night, I ask God to help me to listen.
 I wake up in the morning, but I don’t think God heard me, because I mess up again.
 God annoys me because He doesn’t help me.
 What’s wrong?”
 I made an attempt at responding to Myles, but I want the help of my fellow bloggers.
 How would you respond to Myles?

-When I wrote about this four years ago, I received the most responses in the history of 100words.ca (click here to read the amazing replies from two years ago).
+When I wrote about this on my blog a few years ago, I received the most responses in the history of 100words.ca (click here to read some of the amazing replies).

 Yours for “songs in the night,”